therealdrflower/grass/readme.txt

-This language is called Stack23
+This language is called Grass
-Stack because it is a Stack based langauge
-23 because of 2023
+Becauase some of y'all need to touch grass.

 Functions:
 push "int value" - pushs a value to the stack